 If you check the performance tab regularly, you can quickly see what keywords or what pages need some more attention and optimization.
 So where to begin?
 Within the performance tab, you see a list of ‘queries’, ‘pages’, ‘countries’ or ‘devices’.
+With ‘search appearance’ you can check how your rich results are doing in search.
 Each of those sections can be sorted by the number of ‘clicks’, ‘impressions’, ‘average CTR’ or ‘average position’.
 We’ll explain each of them below:

 The amount of clicks tells you how often people clicked on your website in the search results of Google.
 This number can tell something about the performance of your page titles and meta descriptions: if just a few people click on your result, your result might not stand out in the search results.
 It could be helpful to check what other results are displayed around you to see what can be optimized for your snippet.